 1. Protect and Correct

 If you answered yes to any of those questions..
 You might want to add some Vitamin C to your routine.
 Vitamin C is known to repair sun damage, treat fine lines, and protect the skin from further damage from free radicals.
 Try these Vitamin C serums, or get your Vitamin C from your moisturizer with the Luxe Botanics Camu Brightening Moisturizer.
-Another option is a toner enhanced with Vitamin C, like the Apoterra Neroli Clarifying Toner.
+Another option is a toner enhanced with Vitamin C, like the Neroli Clarifying Complexion Mist.
 It’s great for acne or breakout prone skin too!

 2. Exfoliate, Exfoliate, Exfoliate

 Don’t forget about your body!
-Using a body scrub or dry brush has so many benefits.
+Using a body scrub has so many benefits.
 First of all, it will clear uneven texture and leave you feeling smooth.
 It will also help with Lymphatic Drainage, which keeps your body functioning better and leaves you glowing.
 Click here to read a blog post all about that.

 3. Step up Your Moisture Game